faigy2549/JourneyJOT/README.md

 - **User Authentication**:
   Secure user accounts for personalized journaling, with the option to save and revisit previous trips.

-- **Responsive Design**:
-  Enjoy JourneyJOT on any device, whether you’re on a computer, tablet, or mobile.

 ---

 ## Tech Stack